Francis Leo Marcos: 2022 election

 Marcos ran again for senator in the 2022 election.
 This is despite a petition to declare him a nuisance candidate.
 The Commission on Elections (COMELEC) ruled that his candidacy was valid and that he was capable of launching a campaign given the size of the social media following he had already garnered at the time.
 However, he lost by receiving only 4.5 million votes, placing 27th and short of the 12 seats up for election.

 2025 election

 Senate bid

 He would go on to run once again for senator in the 2025 election.
 As before, a petition to declare him as a nuisance candidate was filed again.
 In this instance, the COMELEC ruled him as a nuisance candidate, disqualifying him.
 The Supreme Court issued a Temporary Restraining Order (TRO) against the COMELEC ruling, but Marcos decided to continue his withdrawal of his candidacy.
 The SC demanded Marcos to explain his decision.
+On January 19, 2026, the Supreme Court found Marcos guilty of indirect contempt and fined him ₱30,000, ruling that he had abused court processes by withdrawing his candidacy after obtaining a temporary restraining order against the Commission on Elections' nuisance-candidate ruling.